DaixuanLi/AutoBlox_Artifact/README.md

 After that,  Figure 3 and Figure 4 will appear in the reproduced_dat folder.

-### Training (reproduce Table 1, Figure 7, and Figure 8)
+### Learning (reproduce Table 1, Figure 7, and Figure 8)

-To train for a given workload type and with/without tuning order, please use
+Give a type of workloads, we will train the models and learn the SSD parameters with and without tuning order respectively, please use the following scripts:

 ```
 cd src
 find_best_conf.py target_workload use_tuning_order xdb_directory
 ```

-for training each workload.
-Here target_workload has 7 options (YCSB, TPCC, AdspayLoad, MapReduce, LiveMapsBackEnd, WebSearch, and CloudStorage), and use_tuning_order has two options (True and False).
-It takes approximately 12 hour for each workload to finish its training.
-We will provide several cloud lab nodes to run the training in parallel, and xdb_directory is the shared xdb folder within the cloud lab cluster we provided.
+Here target_workload has 7 options (YCSB, TPCC, AdspayLoad, MapReduce, LiveMapsBackEnd, WebSearch, and CloudStorage); use_tuning_order has two options (True and False); and xdb_directory is the xdb database used in AutoBlox.
+Since it will take approximately 12 hour to finish the learning of each workload, we will provide several CloudLab nodes to run the learning in parallel.

-After the training, the log files should be stored in xdb/ folder.
+After the learning, the experimental results will be placed in the xdb/ folder.

-To reproduce Table 1, we run:
+To reproduce Table 1, please run the following script:

 ```
 python3 get_recommended_configurations.py xdb_directory
 ```

-Table 1 should appear in reproduced_dat folder.
+Table 1 should show up in the reproduced_dat folder.

-To plot the training procedure Figure 7 and Figure 8, run
+To plot the learning procedure as shown in Figure 7 and Figure 8, pleae run:

 ```
 python3 profile_training.py xdb_directory